PHYS3888/SpikerBox_BrainEEG/README.md

 __Alpha Lag__:
 You might be interested in quantifying the time taken from when an individual closes their eyes, to when an alpha wave can be detected (and the time taken for the alpha wave to disappear after eye opening).

+## EEG Data Processing (Simple)

+During this course you are expected to write and develop your own code for data analysis.

+For more information, you can see [this pdf document](https://backyardbrains.com/products/files/Extracting_Frequency_Bands_EEG.pdf) to learn about post-processing your EEG data using Matlab.

+To get you started, included in this repository is:
+1. Sample EEG data: `TimBrain_VisualCortex_BYB_Recording.wav`.
+2. Sample code for analyzing it: `TemplateProcessingEEG.m`.

+Have a play and see how you go!